Event Agenda

 Main Conference Day 1

-High-profile keynotes, roundtables and live debates from senior industry leaders, followed by four parallel afternoon streams covering SAF project development, finance, eFuels and digital innovation.
+High-profile keynotes, roundtables and panel discussions from senior industry leaders, followed by four parallel afternoon streams covering SAF project development, finance, eFuels and SAF technologies, AI and digitalisation.

 - Organisers and Chair welcome delegates to the Main Conference

-- Live audience poll: Quantifying opinion and trust in the SAF space
+- Live audience poll: Measuring market confidence and trust in the SAF space

 - Mapping the global SAF landscape and the industry announcements over the last 12 months

-- How is the industry resolving industry bottlenecks: Insights into the latest strategies and technologies scaling the SAF market
+- How is the industry resorting and correcting industry bottlenecks: Insights into the latest strategies and technologies scaling the SAF market

 - Assessing pathways and technologies scaling project commercialisation: Insights into viable feedstock streams, infrastructure and transportation systems